Webcomics in France

 Martin Vidberg posted this political cartoon on his blog in 2008.

 Webcomics in France are usually referred to as either blog BD (comic strip blogs) or BD numérique (digital comic strips).
 Early webcomics in the late 1990s and early 2000s primarily took on the form of personal blogs, where amateur artists told stories through their drawings.
 The medium rose in popularity in economic viability in the country in the late 2000s and early 2010s.
-The Turbomedia format, where a webcomic is presented more alike a slideshow, was popularized in France in the early 2010s.
+The Turbomedia format, where a webcomic is presented more like a slideshow, was popularized in France in the early 2010s.

 History

 The distribution of digital comics (BD numérique) in France dates back to 1997, when "interactive comics", a hybrid of video games and animation, were circulated on CD-ROMs.
 Comic blogs (blog BD) started to appear on the World Wide Web as it gained traction in the late 1990s and early 2000s, generally offering strips and short stories.
 French webcomics were primarily published on personal blogs, as artists tell stories of their daily lives by putting them in images.
 For a long time, the blog BD primarily served as a resume for cartoonists.
 In the mid 2000s, blog BDs started to attract larger and more loyal readerships.
 In 2008, the "Révélation Blog" prize was established at the Angoulême International Comics Festival, which awards popular blog BD with publishing deals.